-Typically, the surge of luteinizing hormone in each menstrual cycle is what triggers the release of an egg from the ovaries.
-However, ovulation will be affected since women with PCOS have high LH hormone levels or experience multiple luteinizing hormone peaks in one cycle.
+Typically, the luteinising hormone surge in each menstrual cycle triggers the release of an egg from the ovaries.
+Ovulation will be affected since women with PCOS have high LH hormone levels or experience multiple luteinising hormone peaks in one cycle.

-Once the luteinizing hormone levels are high, one cannot experience a luteinizing hormone surge to signal ovulation, and therefore ovulation may not occur.
-Women with PCOS also have reduced FSH levels or high estrogen levels and overproduction of androgens.
-Because of the hormonal imbalances, women with PCOS usually have irregular cycles, and their ovulation is not typical.
+If the luteinising hormone levels are high, one cannot experience a luteinising hormone surge to signal ovulation, and therefore ovulation may not occur.
+Women with PCOS also have reduced FSH levels or high oestrogen levels and overproduction of androgens.
+Because of hormonal imbalances, women with PCOS usually have irregular cycles, and their ovulation is not typical.

 How does PCOS affect ovulation predictor kits?

-Ovulation predictor kits measure the levels of luteinizing hormone in the urine to track ovulation.
-Whenever you have a luteinizing hormone surge, it indicates that ovulation will take place soon, and you can generally start testing a couple of days before the expected ovulation date.
-Those who have regular cycles and can predict their ovulation will find it easier to use ovulation tests to identify their fertile windows and the most appropriate time to have sex to get pregnant.
+Ovulation predictor kits measure the levels of luteinising hormone in the urine to track ovulation.
+Whenever you have a luteinising hormone surge, it indicates that ovulation will take place soon.
+You can generally start testing a few days before the expected ovulation date.
+Those with regular cycles will find it easier to use ovulation tests to identify their fertile windows and the most appropriate time to have sex to get pregnant.

-Although ovulation tests work for some women with the polycystic ovarian syndrome (particularly those with minor hormonal imbalances or menstrual cycle irregularities), they don’t always work for everyone.
-Some women can use an ovulation test to predict ovulation with some slight timing adjustment.
-But most of those who have PCOS usually have abnormal hormone levels, making it challenging to use ovulation tests and to get accurate results.
-Irregular periods also make it difficult to determine when to test, and the constant high levels of luteinizing hormone may skew the results.
+Although ovulation tests work for some women with polycystic ovarian syndrome (particularly those with minor hormonal imbalances or menstrual cycle irregularities), they don’t always work for everyone.
+Some women can use an ovulation test to predict ovulation with slight timing adjustments.
+But most PCOS patients usually have abnormal hormone levels, making it challenging to use ovulation tests and get accurate results.
+Irregular periods also make it difficult to determine when to test, and the constant high levels of luteinising hormone may skew the results.

 How can I know when I ovulate with PCOS?

-If you have a polycystic ovarian syndrome, it will be challenging to know when you ovulate.
+If you have polycystic ovarian syndrome, it will be challenging to know when you ovulate.
 Irregular periods are the primary sign of ovulation, but there are other options you can consider to determine if you ovulate or not.
-The symptoms and signs differ among women, with some were knowing when they ovulate while others experience no symptoms.
+The symptoms and signs differ among women; some know when they ovulate, while others experience no symptoms.

 It is more difficult to determine if you are ovulating from hormones alone when you have PCOS, which is why ovulation tests work for some women.
-However, if your hormone levels are not within the average, you shouldn’t rely on them to predict ovulation.
-Instead, consider using other methods such as measuring the basal body temperature, tracking cycles, and checking your cervical mucus and position.
+However, if your hormone levels are below average, you shouldn’t rely on them to predict ovulation.
+Instead, consider using other methods, such as measuring the basal body temperature, tracking cycles, and checking your cervical mucus and position.
 Understanding your body and its signs during ovulation can also help you determine when you ovulate.

 Various options to test and monitor ovulation when you have PCOS

-Once a healthcare provider confirms you have PCOS, you should create time to educate yourself about the condition and be more proactive.
-The experiences of women with this condition vary significantly, so you need to know your own body and menstrual cycle to manage the condition.
-This process might be frustrating and may require more leg work, but it will assist you to keep track of your ovulation, particularly if you intend to conceive soon.
+Once a healthcare provider confirms your PCOS, you should educate yourself about the condition.
+Women’s experiences with this condition vary significantly, so knowing your body and menstrual cycle will help manage the condition.
+This process might require more leg work but will help you keep track of your ovulation, particularly if you intend to conceive soon.

-Ovulation kits are not a reliable option for detecting ovulation for women with PCOS, but you can still use them to predict ovulation.
+Ovulation kits are unreliable for detecting ovulation in women with PCOS, but you can still use them to predict ovulation.
 The ovulation tests usually vary in price and accuracy.
-Some test kits only measure the luteinizing hormone, while others can measure additional hormones.
-Given the inconsistencies associated with the hormone levels of people with PCOS, some physicians recommend using various types of ovulation kits each day to see if you can catch your LH surge.
-If you opt to use this method, you should be prepared to buy many ovulation kits.
-As you continue to test, you will determine the ovulation kits that work best for you, even if it’s a brand you are not accustomed to, but it can offer precise results.
+Some test kits only measure the luteinising hormone, while others can measure additional hormones.
+Given the inconsistencies associated with the hormone levels of people with PCOS, some doctors recommend using various types of ovulation kits each day to see if you can catch your LH surge.
+If you use this method, you should be prepared to buy many ovulation kits.
+As you continue to test, you will determine the best ovulation kits for you; even if it’s a brand you are not accustomed to, it can offer precise results.

 Use different methods

-Since PCOS makes it difficult to track your ovulation accurately, mainly if your hormone levels are outside the normal threshold, you should consider using various methods to monitor and track ovulation.
+PCOS can make it difficult to track your ovulation accurately.
+If your hormone levels are outside the normal threshold, you should consider using various methods to monitor and track ovulation.
 This may include:

-These low-tech methods mentioned above will assist you in predicting ovulation.
-However, the results you get may be incorrect or misleading due to the variability of these options.
+The low-tech methods mentioned above will assist you in predicting ovulation.
+The results you get may be incorrect or misleading due to the variability of these options.

 Consult with your doctor

 The first step to understanding your body is to talk to your doctor about PCOS.
-The healthcare provider will share accurate details about the condition and determine the best steps to take after conducting a detailed evaluation or exam.
+Your healthcare provider will share accurate details about the condition and determine the best steps after an evaluation or exam.
 While there isn’t a cure for PCOS, the condition can still be treated.
-But first, you will need to communicate with your doctor to rule out any underlying issues.
+But first, you should communicate with your doctor to rule out any underlying issues.